What do you do if you have two Philippine Birth Certificates?

 (Republic v.
 Felix, G.R.
 No. 203371, June 30, 2020)

-What do you need to prove to the court?
+What do you need to prove to the court to correct or cancel a Philippine birth certificate?

-You have to prove there are good and valid grounds for the correction or cancellation of the entry in the civil registry.
-You have to prove that the correction or cancellation will cause the document to reflect the true and correct facts.
+You have to prove there are good and valid grounds to correct or cancel a Philippine birth certificate in the civil registry.
+You have to prove that the correction or cancellation will cause the document to reflect true and correct facts.

 The point is to prove that what you ask from the court aligns with the facts and the law.